()

 Treatment of Dysfunctional Uterine Bleeding

-Dysfunctional Uterine Bleeding (DUB) is defined as irregular bleeding in the absence of any uterine or pelvic disease.
-There are 2 types of DUB depending on the age it presents
+Dysfunctional Uterine Bleeding (DUB) is defined as irregular and heavy menstrual bleeding in the absence of any uterine or pelvic disease and can affect up to 30% of women in their lifetime.
+A normal menstrual cycle has a frequency of 24 to 38 days and lasts between 2 to 7 days, with 5 to 80 mls of blood loss.
+There are 2 types of DUB depending on the age when the symptoms presents;

-• Anovular DUB occurs in 2 extreme age groups namely adolescence (just as periods has started at menarche) or peri-menopause (just as periods is about to end at menopause).
+• Anovular DUB occurs in 2 extreme age groups namely adolescence (just as periods has started at menarche) or peri-menopause (just as periods is about to end around the time of menopause).
 The cause is due to hormonal changes during this period of time

 • Ovular DUB is found in women between 35-45 years old due to an organic cause such as defective corpus luteum formation or reproductive tract disease